egregoire23/ActorCriticMethodsRL/README.md

-# Actor-Critic Methods on Lunar Lander & Bipedal Walker
+# Actor-Critic Methods on Classic Gym Environments

 Actor-Critic methods are high-performing agents that combine the best aspects of simpler RL models.
-To demonstrate our reinforcement learning skills, my teammate and I built the A2C agent from scratch and tested its performance on the Lunar Lander and Bipedal Walker gymnasium environments.
+To demonstrate our reinforcement learning skills, my teammate and I built an actor-critic agent from scratch and evaluated it on the Cart Pole environment.
+We then upgraded the model to an A2C agent and tested its performance on the Lunar Lander and Bipedal Walker gymnasium environments.

 Skills: